Graphite drawing tools you need - Artist's Essentials

 Kneaded-eraser.jpg

-Kneaded erasers (aka kneadable erasers) are moldable clay like erasers that can be shaped to the way the artists need, and create highlights.
-Kneaded erasers give a lot of flexibility when it comes to bringing out the different gray tones in your art.
+Kneaded erasers (or kneadable erasers) are moldable clay like erasers that can be shaped in the way the artists need to make highlights.
+Kneaded erasers give a lot of flexibility when bringing out different gray tones and highlights in your art.
 They work exceptionally well with graphite and charcoal powder.
-You can start by using a cotton swab for smooth midtones and shadows; and then use your clay eraser to bring out highlights with the precision of a pencil eraser or a regular eraser.
+You can start by using a cotton swab for smooth midtones and shadows; and then use your clay eraser to bring out highlights.
 And the best part - they last a really long time.
-If your eraser has accumulated a lot of graphite, just massage it a bit and it’s ready to use again.
-Generally, I have had each one last around 2 to 3 years.
+If your eraser has accumulated a lot of graphite on the outer surface, just massage it a bit and it’s ready to use again.
+I have had each one last around 2 to 3 years.
+If its starting to leave stains on paper even after massaging, it's time to get a new one.

 5. Graphite pencils HB to 14B or light gray to black charcoal pencils